MatzFan/bitshares-ruby/README.md

 **Test Requirements**

-There is currently no test client/blockchain, so the test suite runs live - orders and all.
+There is currently no test blockchain, so the test suite runs on the live one - orders and all.
 If this concerns you - and it should :scream: - feel free to browse the test code first.
 The following client 'fixtures' are required for the full test suite to run and pass:

 An empty wallet 'test1', with password 'password1' and an account called 'account-test' *Please don't register this account!*.
 The account will also need funding with a few BTS as trades/cancellations are 0.5 BTS each.
-100 (circa 25 cents right now) should be more than enough to run the suite a few times.
+10 BTS (circa 2.5 cents right now) should be more than enough to run the suite a few times.

 ## Contributing

-Bug reports and pull requests (and feature requests) are welcome on GitHub at https://github.com/MatzFan/bitshares-ruby.
+Bug reports, pull requests (and feature requests) are welcome on GitHub at https://github.com/MatzFan/bitshares-ruby.

 ## License